 Step 3: Choose The File Name And Destination

 In the Save As box, type out the name you want to use for your file.
+In the Where box, browse through your hard drive and select a destination.
+Click Save when you’re ready.

-Step 4: Choose An Option In The Preview Menu
+Step 4: Choose A Preview Option

 Once you click Save, the EPS Options window appears, where you can customize the save settings for your file.

+Firstly, you can change the quality of this preview image in the EPS Options menu.
 To do this, open up the Preview drop-down menu, then choose the quality of the preview image.

 You have three options to choose from: